Top trading houses speak at commodities conference

 Register now for FREE unlimited access to Reuters.com

-LAUSANNE, March 22 (Reuters) - Executives from the world’s largest trading houses and mining companies are at the FT Commodities Global Summit this week, discussing market trends, cyber security and the impact of Russia's Ukraine invasion.
+March 23 (Reuters) - Executives from the world’s largest trading houses and mining companies are at the FT Commodities Global Summit this week, discussing market trends, cyber security and the impact of the conflict in Ukraine.

 JEREMY WEIR, CEO OF TRAFIGURA